JKubovy/MPV-Watch-Later-OSD-Menu/README.md

-# MPV Watch Later Playlist Manager
+# MPV Watch Later OSD Menu

 This is a Lua script for the MPV media player that shows a list of the saved files in the "watch later" directory in an interactive menu sorted from the newest.
 Base on awesome script [mpv-playlistmanager](https://github.com/jonniek/mpv-playlistmanager).